Fall Reboot: 4 tips to stay grounded during this season of transition

 by Valerie Knopik | October 24, 2017 1:52 am

-The majority of us have heard the term, “Spring cleaning,” but did you know that the shift from Summer to Fall is also the ideal time to de-clutter, revisit our goals, and push the re-set button?
-The Fall Equinox took place on September 22, 2017.
+The majority of us have heard the term, “Spring cleaning, ” but did you know that the shift from Summer to Fall is also the ideal time to de-clutter, revisit our goals, and push the re-set button?
+The Fall Equinox takes place about the third week each September.
 This marks the official shift from Summer to Fall and, for those of us in the Northern Hemisphere, is coupled with longer nights, colder weather, the hustle and bustle of children returning to school and the forthcoming holiday season, and the return to a more demanding schedule, particularly for those of us with children.
 Transitions, whether it be from season to season or just lazy summer days to the craziness of school, can bring challenges.

 We tend to feel scattered, ungrounded, and just ‘off.’
 Our daily routine, and to a deeper extent, our goals, can be clouded by the anxiety that accompanies transitions and we can easily lose track of what’s important to us.
 Here are 4 tips for a Fall Reboot – an opportunity for you to physically, psychologically, and mentally soothe and support yourself through the Fall season.